hbr/alba-lang-description/docs/pseudo_inductive.md

     (<=) (n,k:N): BOOLEAN
         -> inspect
-               n, k
-           case 0, _ then
+           case 0,_ then
                true
-           case n.successor, k.successor then
-               n <= k
-           case _, _ then
+           case _, 0 then
                false
+           case a.successor, b.successor then
+               a <= b

 can be translated into the equivalent function

     (<=) (n,k:N): BOOLEAN
         -> if n = 0 then
                true
-           else if n /= 0 and k /= 0 then
+           else if k = 0 then
+               false
+           else
                n.predecessor <= k.predecessor
-           else
-               false

 The compiler can verify the soundness of the recursion in the original definition.
 The soundness in the translated code is not that easy to check.
-In order to check the soundness of the translate function it would be necessary to prove that `BOUNDED_NATURAL` inherits `WELLFOUNDED` and the recursive definition would need to define some bound function like
+In order to check the soundness of the translated function it is necessary that `BOUNDED_NATURAL` has some wellfounded relation `<` and that each recursive call makes some expression smaller with respect to the wellfounded relation `<`.

     (<=) (n,k:N): BOOLEAN
         decrease